Ramiogue/rul-prediction-aircraft-engines/README.md

 ## Executive Summary

 This project focuses on predicting the Remaining Useful Life (RUL) of aircraft engines using NASA’s CMAPSS dataset.
-RUL estimation is crucial for predictive maintenance — enabling industries to detect early signs of failure, optimize maintenance schedules, and avoid costly breakdowns.
+RUL estimation is crucial for predictive maintenance, enabling industries to detect early signs of failure, optimize maintenance schedules, and avoid costly breakdowns.

 We implemented and compared three models:
 - **LightGBM** (gradient boosting)